 - Distance Education Accrediting Commission (DEAC)

 Hybrid accrediting agencies set standards for specialized programs at both freestanding institutions and large institutions.
 The following hybrid accrediting agencies review programs and units within vocational or specialized schools and postsecondary institutions:

 - Commission on Accrediting of the Association of Theological Schools (CAATS)

 - National Association of Schools of Music (NASM)

 - Accreditation Council for Education in Nutrition and Dietetics (ACEND)

 Also known as professional or specialized accreditation, programmatic accreditation is designed for specialized colleges, schools, programs, or departments within an institution or university that has already received accreditation.
 These agencies look for specific aspects of a program or department that set it apart from others.
+They also confirm that programs are educating students to meet relevant industry standards.
 Examples include: